Sputnik 1: Satellite navigation

 The launch of Sputnik also planted the seeds for the development of modern satellite navigation.
 Two American physicists, William Guier and George Weiffenbach, at Johns Hopkins University's Applied Physics Laboratory (APL) decided to monitor Sputnik's radio transmissions and within hours realized that, because of the Doppler effect, they could pinpoint where the satellite was along its orbit.
 The Director of the APL gave them access to their UNIVAC computer to do the then heavy calculations required.

 Early the next year, Frank McClure, the deputy director of the APL, asked Guier and Weiffenbach to investigate the inverse problem: pinpointing the user's location, given the satellite's.
 At the time, the Navy was developing the submarine-launched Polaris missile, which required them to know the submarine's location.
 This led them and APL to develop the TRANSIT system, a forerunner of modern Global Positioning System (GPS) satellites.

-Backup units and replicas
+Surviving examples

+Backups

 At least two vintage duplicates of Sputnik 1 exist, built apparently as backup units.
-One resides just outside Moscow in the corporate museum of Energia, the modern descendant of Korolev's design bureau, where it is on display by appointment only.
-Another is in the Museum of Flight in Seattle, Washington.
-Unlike Energia's unit, it has no internal components, but it does have casings and molded fittings inside (as well as evidence of battery wear), which suggests it was built as more than just a model.
+The first resides near Moscow in the corporate museum of Energia, the modern descendant of Korolev's design bureau, where it is on display by appointment only.
+The second is a flight-ready backup at the Cosmosphere space museum in Hutchinson, United States, which also has an engineering model of the Sputnik 2.

+Models

+The Museum of Flight in Seattle, United States has a Sputnik 1, but it has no internal components, though it does have casings and moulded fittings inside (as well as evidence of battery wear), which may be an engineering model.
 Authenticated by the Memorial Museum of Cosmonautics in Moscow, the unit was auctioned in 2001 and purchased by an anonymous private buyer, who donated it to the museum.
-Two more Sputnik backups are said to be in the personal collections of American entrepreneurs Richard Garriott and Jay S. Walker.